 Like I mentioned above, there is a women-only car (which also includes children who are riding with women), which I highly recommend using if you are a woman traveling solo on the metro.

 Something else you should probably know about the metro is that when it’s busy, everyone stands by the doors.
-You may have to push your way onto a car, but just head towards the center of the car and you’ll have plenty of room to stand comfortably.
+You may have to push your way onto a car.
+Just head towards the center of the car and you’ll have plenty of room to stand comfortably.

 Be sure to hold onto something.
-The subways can sometimes stop suddenly between stations and if you’re not sitting, you can end up falling into other people at best, falling on your face at worst.
+The subways can sometimes stop suddenly between stations and if you’re not sitting, you can end up falling into other people.
+Or worse, falling on your face.

 The metro can get pretty hot, especially at peak times, but even when the cars are nearly empty.
 Some have windows, but others are stiflingly warm.
 It’s 5 Pesos, guys.